-You know the importance of landing pages, but many people don’t know how important vanity URLs are.
+All digital marketers know the importance of landing pages, but not all are taking full advantage of using vanity URLs to drive traffic to those landing pages.
 Vanity URLs that are too long, don’t make sense, or are hard to read can actually turn someone away, rather than attracting them to your site.

 The most popular places to point a vanity URL are:

 The most popular places you might see a vanity URL are:

 - QR codes

 - Anywhere a URL isn’t clickable but wants to be tracked

 A vanity URL redirects to the real URL.
 For example:

 - The real URL for our a magazine landing page with a promotion might be: http://www.gardeningmagazine.com/magazine/subscribe

 - The vanity URL used on direct mail or other printed material: GardeningMagazineDiscount.com